Windows Server Recovery

 ReFS Deduplication Recovery

-Windows Server 2019 introduced deduplication support on ReFS volumes.
+Windows Server version 1709 introduced deduplication support on ReFS volumes, included in the LTSC track starting with Server 2019.
 Deduplication on ReFS uses a post-process model: files are initially written normally, and the deduplication service runs in the background to identify duplicate chunks, store them in a chunk store, and replace the original file data with reparse points referencing the chunk store.

 - Reparse point damage: Deduplicated files use NTFS reparse points (even on ReFS) to redirect reads to the chunk store.
 If the reparse point metadata in a file's B+ tree node is damaged, the file appears as zero-length or fails to open with an I/O error.
 We reconstruct the reparse point data from the chunk store index by matching file chunk hashes.